A-Madeline-Bates/cgl-workshop-task-with-commit-history/cheatsheet.md

 ## Sustainable Frontend Cheatsheet

-### Video

-- **Note: Because the video header is streaming, changes you make to it won't be immediately visible on the sustainability calculator's score.
-If you leave the calculator recording, it be contribute to the score increasing over time.
-However, you can see the full impact of the video if you analyse the website's payload using Lighthouse.
-You can find out how to do that [here](https://developer.chrome.com/docs/lighthouse/overview/#devtools).**
-- Videos will make a large contribution to the weight of your page.
-It’s worth considering if you can deliver a good user experience without video.
-- If you have any uncompressed videos on your site, compress them.
-- If you’re hosting high quality videos, consider whether you could host them in lower quality without affecting user experience.

 ### Images

 - Images will make a large contribution to the weight of your page.
 It’s worth considering if you can deliver a good user experience without images, or with only a few images.